Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The timestamps are with respect to Unix epoch.
 There is a guarantee that the data is sent ordered by timestamp.

-On the server side this API is implemented as several PHP scripts that forward the data requests to the relevant backend timeline storage service and format the JSON response for the JHelioviewer client.
+The timeline API is implemented on the server side as several PHP scripts that forward the data requests to the relevant backend timeline storage service and format the JSON response for the JHelioviewer client.

 ### Geometry Services API ###